Wide disagreements, low expectations as Biden, Putin meet

 By Steve Holland and Vladimir Soldatkin

-GENEVA, June 16 (Reuters) - U.S. President Joe Biden and Russian President Vladimir Putin face off on Wednesday in their first meeting since Biden took office with wide disagreements likely and expectations low for any breakthroughs.
+GENEVA, June 16 (Reuters) - U.S. President Joe Biden and Russian President Vladimir Putin square up on Wednesday for their first meeting since Biden took office with deep disagreements likely and expectations low for any breakthroughs.

 "I'm not sure that any agreements will be reached," said Putin's foreign policy adviser Yuri Ushakov.